 Soft pastels are sticks of pigment compressed with a dry binder.
 These pastels create bright soft looking paintings because they contain the least amount of binder.
 They blend easily and require gently handling as well as framing under glass or spray fixative to preserve the painting's integrity.

 The most important part of a painting is developing the composition.
-The placement of elements is essential to keeping a viewer interested.
+The placement of elements is essential to keep a viewer interested.

 Oil Pastel and Dimension